cscw2015/maverick/Interim/Interim.md

 	- councillors indicate they would like to speak by raising hand
 	- mayor writes down a list on paper of which councillor(s) are speaking next
 	- people presenting give slides to council beforehand
-	-
 - small analysis of meetings

 ## Remaining in Project

 - finish interviews with councillors
 	- most are scheduled
+	- will be pursuing people who aren't necessarily city councillors
-- transcription of interviews
+- transcription of interviews: preliminary data analysis at same time as transcription
+- analysis of data

 ## References